PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 `2 passed, 1 xfailed` and `446 passed, 1 xfailed`; the sole expected failure
 is the deliberately absent owner module.
 The managed inventory remains 37, and the phase-result store remains exactly 128 IDs and 128 owners.

+## Extract terminal optional fan-out/singleton cleanup

+`passes/terminal_fanout_singleton_orchestration.py` now owns the characterized cross-guard pair.
+It conditionally forwards the exact shared context's `ModelIR` to elementwise fan-out cleanup, then always forwards the original `ModelIRPassContext` to singleton MaxPool/Reshape cleanup.
+The fan-out result is returned by identity when enabled and is `None` when disabled; the complete singleton result is always returned by identity.

+The lowerer replaces only the two observation-only locals with `_terminal_fanout_singleton_results`.
+Late final shape-boundary cleanup remains the predecessor.
+The terminal Conv/Pool output guard and its no-layout `elif` fallback remain the successor.
+Both lowerer wrappers and all independent child routes remain available.

+The first affected run deliberately recorded 33 failures, all stale direct- call, target, route-count, or neighbor expectations.
+Eighteen structural test files now follow the children through the outer owner while retaining both flag paths and route coverage.
+Sequential validation passes: focused `5`, affected `449`, and standard `92 / 55 / 196 / 2 / 11`.
+Ruff, bytecode compilation, and whitespace checks pass.
+The phase store remains exactly 128 IDs and 128 owners, while the managed unconsumed-result inventory decreases from 37 to 36.